fragosti/renderproxy/docs/how-it-works.md

 ## Caching

-Renderproxy caches aggressively so you don't pay a performance penalty for using renderproxy in front of you website.
+Renderproxy caches aggressively so you don't pay a performance penalty for using renderproxy in front of your website.
 You can configure and clear the cache from your dashboard.